 - If an applicant is rejected for enrollment by an institution, or if a prospective international student has his/her visa application rejected, a full refund of all tuition monies paid will be made to the applicant less a maximum application/ registration fee of \$200, if such charges are clearly noted in the enrollment agreement as being non-refundable - 2.
-If an institution cancels a program subsequent to a student's enrollment, the institution will refund all monies paid by the student. - 3.
-If an applicant accepted by the institution cancels prior to the start of scheduled classes or never attends class (no-show), the institution will refund all monies paid, less a maximum application/registration fee of \$200, if such charges are clearly noted in the enrollment agreement as being non-refundable.
-The only exception is for an international student recruited from outside the United States or its territories, receives an I-20 from the Institution, enters the country, and subsequently cancels prior to the start of class or is a no-show.
-In this event, an institution may retain a maximum total of \$500 for any non-refundable charges clearly identified in the enrollment agreement, including any application/registration fee, courier fees, and travel cancellation insurance.
+If an institution cancels a program subsequent to a student's enrollment, the institution will refund all monies paid by the student.

+Cancellation after the start of class (optional student trial period):